Jodaille/zf2doctrine/README.md

 php public/index.php  orm:schema-tool:update --force
 ```

-Database will be updated form entities (module/Catalog/src/Catalog/Entity).
+Database will be updated form [Entities].

 ### Manage database with YAML schema definition

-You will find some samples in module/Catalog/src/Catalog/Mapping directory.
+You will find some samples in [Mapping] directory.

 File naming is important, for example:

-* Catalog.Entity.Catalog.dcm.yml
+* [Catalog.Entity.Catalog.dcm.yml]

 **Catalog** is namespace, followed by **Entity**, followed by Table (Entity) name , then **.dcm.yml**